KirstenS13/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.map` goes through each item in an array AND puts the altered items in a new array.
+    `.forEach` only goes through each item in an array.

 2. What is the difference between a function and a method?

+    A function is a snippet of code that does a specific thing.
+A method is a function that is the value of a key:value pair on an object.
+Methods are connected to objects, but functions are not.

 3. What is closure?

+    Closure basically means that a nested function remembers the environment it was made in.
+If there was a variable defined in its environment when it was declared, then the nested function will remember the value of that variable.
+Then, the nested function will still be able to access that variable even when it is called in a different environment.
+    Closure also protects variables because the variables cannot be changed outside of the scope they were made in.

 4. Describe the four rules of the 'this' keyword.

+    1. In global scope, `this` refers to the environment/object that the JS is being run in.
+This is global binding.

+    2. When you call a method on an object, `this` refers to the object that is to the left of the dot.
+This is imlicit binding.

+    3. When you use the `new` keyword to make a new instance of an object, `this` refers to that new instance.
+This is new binding.

+    4. When you use `call` or `apply` you can tell `this` what to point to.
+You can override what `this` would normally point to.
+This is explicit binding.

 5. Why do we need super() in an extended class?

+    Super() allows us to refer to the parent class constructor so that we can use the key:value pairs that are already set up there.
+That way we will not have to retype all of them.
+It basically copies the parent's key:value pairs to the extended class.

 ## Project Set up